 This guide will show you how you can purchase KDA for yourself and explore what’s being built on Kadena.

 First, you’ll need to find a broker or exchange that offers KDA.
 Different platforms often offer different features, as well as charging different fees, so it’s worth considering this before you sign up.
-In the next section, we’ve provided a comparison table of the best platforms to help you choose one.
+In the next section, we’ve provided a comparison table of the best platforms below (including both cryptocurrency exchanges and brokers) to help you choose one.

 Click “create account” to start setting up an account on your chosen platform.
 You will need to provide your name and contact information, and potentially additional documentation such as a photo ID.
 Then you can click “deposit” and select a payment method with which to fund your account.

-You will now need to search for the trading pair for KDA and the currency you just deposited.
+You will now need to search for the trading pair for KDA and the fiat currency you just deposited.
 Click “buy” and enter how much KDA you want.
 If you use a market order, the KDA will be bought straight away.
-If you use a limit order, KDA will be automatically bought once it reaches a specified price.
+If you use a limit order, KDA will be automatically bought once the Kadena price reaches a certain amount.

 Kadena is a blockchain ecosystem that combines the security of Bitcoin with a low-cost, energy-efficient network that is easy for developers to build on.
 This means Kadena is capable of hosting a diverse range of decentralised applications (dApps) and scaling to power global systems.